mweststrate/react-next-2017-slides/src/10_reasoning.md

 Immutable, structurally shared representation of entire state

+---

+# Snapshots

 _Like a commit in the git history: the complete state at a specific moment in time_

 ---

 # JSON Patch

-Deltas describing updates applied to the tree.
+Deltas describing updates that were applied to the tree.

+---

+# JSON Patch

+_Like a git patch: describes the modifications from one commit to the next_

+---

+# JSON Patch

 .inline_block[
 ```